marvinshort/capstone2025_marvin_short/README.md

-&nbsp;	From the very start of my career, energy and power systems have fascinated me.
+From the very start of my career, energy and power systems have fascinated me.
 My first professional role was with [Asea Brown Boveri (ABB)](www.abb.com), a global leader in manufacturing equipment that powers the world.
 Fresh out of college with a degree in Supply Chain Management, I joined their management trainee program and had the privilege of working in five different factories across the United States.
 I supported the production and delivery of critical electrical components such as substation transformers, distribution transformers, power-switching relays, and heat recovery steam generators.

 That experience sparked a lasting curiosity about how we generate and distribute electricity to meet humanity’s growing demand.
 On a personal note, my brother works as an Electrical Engineer at our local utility company, which has only deepened my interest in this field.

 This capstone gave me the chance to explore that curiosity in depth and contribute meaningful insights into how electricity generation, transmission, and distribution need to evolve to meet future demands.